-The early years of the twentieth century created development in the field of aviation, and in that regard several countries adopted national regulations governing civil aviation, including Serbia.2 The disintegration of SFR Yugoslavia and the beginning of civil wars brought discontinuity to the development of civil aviation in former Yugoslavia.
-After difficult years in the 90s, the civil aviation sector began to take a more positive direction following the political changes that occurred in the Federal Republic of Yugoslavia (FRY)3 in 2000.
-Political changes that followed the FRY in 2000, the civil aviation sector decided to go in a new, positive direction.
+The early years of the 20th century created development in the field of aviation, and in that regard several countries adopted national regulations governing civil aviation, including Serbia.2 The disintegration of SFR Yugoslavia and the beginning of civil wars brought discontinuity to the development of civil aviation in former Yugoslavia.
+After difficult years in the 1990s, the civil aviation sector began to take a more positive direction following the political changes that occurred in the Federal Republic of Yugoslavia (FRY)3 in 2000.
+Following political changes in the FRY in 2000, the civil aviation sector decided to go in a new, positive direction.
 With its gradual integration with international aviation and air traffic, civil aviation in Serbia is slowly starting to return to its previous level.

-At the end of 2003 and early 2004, the Civil Aviation Directorate (CAD) – as civil aviation authority (CAA) – and Serbia and Montenegro Air Traffic Services Agency (SMATSA)6 – as an air navigation service provider (ANSP) – were created.
-These were key steps in an effort to create a modern, competent and efficient aviation authority that would regulate the field of civil aviation and preserve secure and safe conduct of civil aviation.
+At the end of 2003 and early 2004, the Civil Aviation Directorate (CAD), as the civil aviation authority (CAA), and Serbia and Montenegro Air Traffic Services Agency (SMATSA),6 as an air navigation service provider (ANSP), were created.
+These were key steps in an effort to create a modern, competent and efficient aviation authority that would regulate the field of civil aviation and preserve the secure and safe conduct of civil aviation.

-After signing the European Common Aviation Area (ECAA) Multilateral Agreement in 2006, Serbian aviation had legislated its aviation laws in accordance with EU regulations.
-Further legal regulation of air traffic in 2006 brought the Serbian aviation legislation in line with EU regulations, with the signing of the European Common Aviation Area (ECAA) Multilateral Agreement.
-In fact, on 29 June 2006 in Brussels, Serbia signed the Multilateral Agreement between the European Community and its Member States with the countries of the Western Balkans, Norway and Iceland on the establishment of an ECAA Agreement, which was the first international treaty signed by Serbia since its reproclamation of independence in 2006.7 Subsequently, civil aviation regulation in Serbia became harmonised with international regulation, primarily from the EU.
+Legal regulation of air traffic in 2006 brought the Serbian aviation legislation in line with EU regulations with the signing of the European Common Aviation Area (ECAA) Multilateral Agreement.
+On 29 June 2006 in Brussels, Serbia signed the multilateral agreement between the European Community and its Member States with the countries of the Western Balkans, Norway and Iceland on the establishment of an ECAA, which was the first international treaty signed by Serbia since its re-proclamation of independence in 2006.7 Subsequently, civil aviation regulation in Serbia became harmonised with international regulation, primarily from the EU.

 Legal framework for liability